 COVID-19 Vaccine Information

-Safe and effective vaccines for COVID-19 help reduce damages from the coronavirus pandemic.
-The COVID-19 vaccine is available for free to anyone who lives in the US and is 6 months of age or older.
-University of Utah Health recommends getting vaccinated against COVID-19 as soon as possible.
+The COVID-19 vaccine is available to anyone who lives in the US and is 6 months of age or older.
+University of Utah Health recommends getting vaccinated against COVID-19.

 U of U Health is offering COVID-19 vaccine appointments, in addition to booster shots for eligible populations.
 Visit vaccines.gov to find your nearest vaccine provider or call 1-800-232-0233.